opensearch-project/opensearch-benchmark/docs/track.rst

 For ad-hoc use you can store a track definition anywhere on the file system and reference it with ``--track-path``, e.g.::

    # provide a directory - Rally searches for a track.json file in this directory
-   # Track name is "app-logs"
+   # Workload name is "app-logs"
    esrally race --track-path=~/Projects/tracks/app-logs
    # provide a file name - Rally uses this file directly
-   # Track name is "syslog"
+   # Workload name is "syslog"
    esrally race --track-path=~/Projects/tracks/syslog.json

 Rally will also search for additional files like mappings or data files in the provided directory.
 If you use advanced features like :ref:`custom runners <adding_tracks_custom_runners>` or :ref:`parameter sources <adding_tracks_custom_param_sources>` we recommend that you create a separate directory per track.

-Custom Track Repositories
+Custom Workload Repositories
 .........................

 Alternatively, you can store Rally tracks also in a dedicated git repository which we call a "track repository".
 Rally provides a default track repository that is hosted on `Github <https://github.com/elastic/rally-tracks>`_.
 You can also add your own track repositories although this requires a bit of additional work.
 First of all, track repositories need to be managed by git.
 The reason is that Rally can benchmark multiple versions of Elasticsearch and we use git branches in the track repository to determine the best match for each track (based on the command line parameter ``--distribution-version``).
 The versioning scheme is as follows: